Optimal Communication and Key Rate Region for Hierarchical Secure Aggregation with User Collusion: Converse

 \subsubsection{Proof of $R_{Z_{\Sigma}}\ge\max\{V+T,\min\{U+T-1, UV-1\}\}$}

-This converse bound is given as the maximum of two terms, where the first term $V+T$ is due to \rsec and the second term $\min\{U+T-1, UV-1\}\}$ is mainly due to \ssec while \rsec is also interleaved.
-Next, we prove the bounds corresponding to these two terms \resp.
+This converse bound is given as the maximum of two terms, where the first term $V+T$ is due to \rsec and the second term $\min\{U+T-1, UV-1\}\}$ is mainly due to \ssec while \rsec is also required. \Itf, we prove the bounds corresponding to these two terms \resp.